 He is cited by more diverse groups of people, perhaps, than any person I can think of.
 He had a unique way of approaching things from fresh points of view, often pulling those fresh ideas from the dusty tomes of ancient literature.
 His concept of myth and True Myth is one such point.

 Some might consider his frequent allusions to ancient, pagan myth heretical, and some might even confuse his love of pagan myth as New Age.
 I find him to be extremely orthodox in unorthodox ways, and I find his creative approaches to orthodoxy to be refreshing and thought-provoking.

-We don’t have to look any further than the ultra-orthodox, Paul the Apostle, to find some common ground with CS Lewis.
-When Paul was in Athens, some Epicureans and Stoics he debated in the marketplace, brought him to the Areopagus to address a Greek crowd.
-In that address, Paul referenced an altar inscribed “To An Unknown God” and quoted Aratus, a Cilcian poet (Phaenomena 5): “in him we move and live and have our being”.
-(Acts 17:22-28)
+We don’t have to look any further than the ultra-orthodox, Apostle Paul, to find some common ground with CS Lewis.
+When Paul was in Athens, some Epicureans and Stoics he met in the marketplace, brought him to the Areopagus to address an erudite Greek crowd.
+In that address, Paul referenced an altar inscribed “To An Unknown God” and quoted Aratus, a Greek poet:

-Paul used the quotation from Aratus that was spoken by a pantheistic poet to convey a theistic principle about God.
+Paul used a quotation from a pantheistic, pagan poet to convey a theistic principle about God.
 (See Acts 17:22-28 – Quoting the Philosophers?)
-On the one hand, Paul connected with the people “where they were” using language and references they understood to convey something about God.
+Paul connected with the people “where they were”, using language and references they understood to convey something about God.
 In one sense, this is how CS Lewis relates the ideas of myth and True Myth.